- Use Cases

 You’re a busy person so we’ll cut right to the chase – if you want to be successful in IT today, you must know Agile development.

-“Agile Development” is an umbrella term for a number of different iterative and incremental software development methodologies.
-The most popular Agile methodologies include Extreme Programming (XP), Scrum, Crystal, Dynamic Systems Development Method (DSDM), Lean Development, and Feature-Driven Development (FDD).
+“Agile Development Methodology” is an umbrella term for a number of different iterative and incremental software development methodologies.
+The most popular Agile models include Extreme Programming (XP), Scrum, Crystal, Dynamic Systems Development Method (DSDM), Lean Development, and Feature-Driven Development (FDD).

-While all of these methodologies share a common vision and core values (see the Agile Manifesto), they also each have their own unique approach to Agile development.
-In terms of their commonalities, they all fundamentally incorporate iteration – and the continuous feedback it provides – to refine and deliver a successful product.
+While all of these methodologies share a common vision and core values, they also each have their own unique approach to Agile development.
+In terms of commonalities, they all fundamentally incorporate iteration – and the continuous feedback it provides – to refine and deliver a successful product.
 They also all involve continuous planning, continuous testing, and the continuous integration of both the project and the software.
-Compared to traditional waterfall-style processes, they are all lightweight and inherently adaptable.
+Compared to traditional waterfall models, they are all lightweight and inherently adaptable.

-More than anything else though, what is most important and valuable about Agile development methods is that they focus on empowering people to collaborate and make decisions together quickly and effectively.
+More than anything else though, what makes an Agile transformation important and valuable is that it focuses on empowering people to collaborate and make decisions together quickly and effectively.

-Although many of the principles and practices of Agile development have been around for years, the average software development team has yet to embrace many of them.
-Even today, the average team does not iterate and deliver software incrementally, it does not practice continuous planning, nor does it automate things like user story generation or testing.
-As more resources become available to help organizations understand and adopt Agile processes into their software development lifecycle, this trend appears to be changing for the better.
+Although many of the Agile principles and practices have been around for years, the average software development team has yet to embrace many of them.
+Even today, the average team does not iterate and deliver software incrementally, do not practice continuous planning, nor automate things like testing or generating user stories.
+As more resources become available to help organizations better understand and adopt Agile processes in their software development life cycle, this trend appears to be changing for the better.

-Over time, Agile teams grew in size, products became more complex, and teams became more dispersed.
-This challenged the methodologies that had, to date, been so successful.
-Although there were no issues with the theory behind this early version of Agile, the manual processes used to manage the delivery of it were simply not scalable.
+Over time as Agile teams grew in size, products became more complex, and teams became more dispersed.
+This challenged the traditional Agile approach that had, to date, been so successful.
+Although there were no issues with the theory behind this early version of Agile, the manual processes used to manage the delivery were simply not scalable.

-Soon, organizations saw the value that Agile achieved and felt pressured to further this success by increasing their software delivery velocity.
-Many teams began embracing DevOps and adopted Application Lifecycle Management tools to help speed up their development processes.
+Soon, organizations saw the value that Agile frameworks achieved and felt pressured to further this success by increasing their software delivery velocity.
+Many teams began to embrace DevOps and adopted Application Lifecycle Management tools to help speed up their development processes.
 Unfortunately, these teams and tools were still very siloed from the rest of the organization.
-This made it difficult for them to keep broader business objectives tightly aligned with downstream deliverables as products moved through the development lifecycle.
+This made it difficult for them to keep broader business objectives aligned with downstream deliverables as products moved through the development lifecycle.

 Agile 2.0, or Enterprise Agile, combines the best ideas from Agile and Lean development to deliver the simplest and most powerful form of agility for software development and IT professionals.
 It integrates business alignment and market responsiveness directly into the process, moving from a DevOps cycle, to a BizDevOps cycle.

-In Enterprise Agile, it’s critical that the four upfront stages that form the Biz loop of the BizDevOps cycle – Adapt, Define, Align, and Approve – are automated.
-This ensures the rest of the cycle remains tightly aligned with business objectives in a systematized and accountable manner, and the full BizDevOps toolchain can be traced back to business-level priorities.
+In an Enterprise Agile model, it is critical that the four upfront stages that form the Biz loop of the BizDevOps cycle – Adapt, Define, Align, and Approve – are automated.
+This ensures the rest of the cycle remains tightly aligned with business objectives in a systematic and accountable manner so the full BizDevOps toolchain can be traced back to business-level priorities.